Meet the team

 Trustees are champions of Eastside Community Trust and help to guide and develop the organisation.
 Most of our trustees are local residents with a passion and knowledge of the area and its diverse community

-Manu has lived in Easton for almost 10 years and joined our Board in September 2020.
+Manu has lived in Easton for over 10 years and joined our Board in September 2020.
 He has worked as a teacher in Bristol for 10 years and runs a CIC called Nature Youth Connection and Education which aims to provide creative outdoor education and mentoring to young people from low income and ethnic minority backgrounds.
 He also sits on advisory boards for Bristol Green Capital Partnership, and National Trust South West.
 “All three organisations feel like they are part of my home, and part of the identity of the area.
 My daughter plays at Felix Road, I have danced at the community centre, and Up Our Street represents a genuine attempt at community cohesion.
 It is an honour to be Chair of the trustee board.”

 Over the last 20 years, Zoe has worked within the benefits and employment sector advocating and supporting people with barriers to accessing employment.
 She specialises in supporting people with disabilities into employment and is passionate about advocating for employee rights and helping people to maximize their potential and fulfil their aspirations.
 Having recently become a mum to a baby boy and becoming a trustee for our newly merged organisation, she is more committed than ever to working with our community to help to promote equality and opportunities for everyone.